Connect with others who understand.

 Treating the Symptoms of Wild-Type Amyloidosis

-People with wild-type amyloidosis may take some of the same medications that are prescribed to people with congestive heart failure.
-Doctors may prescribe diuretics to get rid of extra fluid in the body, or blood thinners to help prevent blood clots.
-Eating a diet that is low in sodium (salt) also helps remove extra fluid and may reduce symptoms.
+People with wild-type amyloidosis may take some of the same medications that are prescribed to people with heart failure.
+Your doctor may prescribe diuretics (water pills) to get rid of extra fluid in the body.
+They help treat shortness of breath and swelling.
+Eating a diet low in sodium (salt) also helps remove extra fluid and may relieve symptoms.

-Medications such as beta blockers, calcium channel blockers, and ACE inhibitors are sometimes used to treat heart problems.
-However, people with wild-type amyloidosis should not take these medications because they can cause additional damage.
+Medications like beta-blockers, calcium channel blockers, and ACE inhibitors are sometimes used to treat heart problems.
+However, most people with wild-type amyloidosis shouldn’t take these medications, because they can cause additional damage.
+For example, they can sometimes lower blood pressure excessively or not be effective in the context of a stiff, thickened heart muscle.

-Some people with severe wild-type amyloidosis experience a lot of heart damage.
+Some people with severe wild-type amyloidosis develop lasting heart damage.
 In this case, doctors may recommend a heart transplant.
-During this surgery, a person’s heart is replaced with a heart from a donor.
+During this surgery, a person’s heart is replaced with a healthy heart from a donor.

 Talk With Others Who Understand